Microbiology Major Information [pdf] | Microbiology Minor Information [pdf]

-With a degree in microbiology, you will be well prepared to undertake graduate study in any of the life sciences or to pursue a professional degree in medicine, veterinary medicine, or dentistry.
+With a Bachelor of Science degree in microbiology, you will be well prepared to undertake graduate study in any of the life sciences or to pursue a professional degree in medicine, veterinary medicine, or dentistry.
 You will be ideally suited for employment in biotechnology, pharmaceutics, medical and forensic sciences, biological research institutes, hospital laboratories, hospital supply companies, or the food industry.
-You will also have the opportunity to receive scholarships
+You will also have the opportunity to receive scholarships along the way.

 The teaching and research interests of the microbiology faculty span all aspects of interactions of microorganisms with animals and the environment.
 Using microorganisms and cell cultures as model systems, today's microbiologists employ the tools of molecular biology and biochemistry to identify and examine the molecules central to life processes.

 In microbiology courses you will learn about many ways in which microorganisms are essential for the survival of all living organisms.
 A variety of topics, ranging from the analysis of molecules—protein structure and function; the structure, organization, and expression of genes—to the analysis of whole organisms, biodegradation and biotransformation, will demonstrate the importance of microorganisms in the environment.

 Although humans can reap many benefits from microorganisms, there are times when microbial processes are detrimental to humans.
 You will learn how some microorganisms cause disease, and you will become familiar with the elaborate mechanisms used by potential victims to combat invasion by bacteria, viruses, fungi, and parasites.
 This information is being applied to the development of modern medical techniques such as the diagnostic use of DNA and antibody probes to identify disease-causing agents, and the production of recombinant subunit vaccines.